Dr Bekele Workie Ayele

 Dr Mlungisi Cele

 Dr Mlungisi Cele obtained his PhD in Educational Studies from the University of Western Cape, Cape Town, South Africa.
-He is working in the South African Department of Science and Technology responsible for policy, strategy and planning.
-Prior to this he worked as a researcher at the University of Western Cape’s Education Policy Unit.
+He is the acting CEO of the National Advisory Council on Innovation (NACI) in South Africa.
+Prior to this he was working in the South African Department of Science and Technology responsible for policy, strategy and planning; he also worked as a researcher at the University of Western Cape’s Education Policy Unit.
 His research interests include student and youth politics, higher education policy, and science and technology policy.
 Dr Cele has published previously in international books and scholarly journals including a chapter in the book Youth and Higher Education in Africa:The Cases of Cameroon, South Africa, Eritrea and Zimbabwe published by CODESRIA in 2009.

 Prof. Ransford Edward Van Gyampo